 Hogs can also help find these hidden treasures but wrestling a pig for a truffle before they gobble them up can be frustrating.
 Using a trained hound just makes more sense and there are more dog training resources available, with tons of top rated dog training books on Amazon.
 Here are five popular truffle-hunting breeds and some fun facts:

 1. Lagotto Romagnolo

-A dog that is specifically bred for truffle hunting which is broadly used in Italy is the Lagotto Romagnolo the Romagna Water Dog.
+An Italian water retriever, a dog that is specifically bred for truffle hunting which is broadly used in Italy is the Lagotto Romagnolo, the Romagna Water Dog.

 2. Springer Spaniel